top of page

 So, what does one of the top minds in nutrition recommend for dessert?
 He came up with three delicious and complementary ingredients that are combined to maximise health and taste.

-Succulent and juicy fruit or berries combine natural sweetness with a powerful punch of vitamins, minerals, and antioxidants.
+Berries combine natural sweet or sour flavours with a powerful punch of vitamins, minerals, and antioxidants.
 Vitamin C promotes a robust immune system and healthy skin.
-Antioxidants neutralise harmful free radicals and reduce the risk of chronic diseases.
+Antioxidant polyphenols neutralise harmful free radicals and reduce the risk of chronic diseases.

 Dark Chocolate